Shifting AI Efficiency From Model-Centric to Data-Centric Compression: Introduction

-\item \textbf{Evolution of AI Efficiency:} We analyze recent developments in long-context AI across various domains, revealing a critical transition from parameter-centric to context-centric computational bottlenecks that necessitates a paradigm shift in efficiency optimization.
+\begin{itemize} [leftmargin=10pt, topsep=0pt, itemsep=1pt, partopsep=1pt, parsep=1pt] \item \textbf{Evolution of AI Efficiency:} We analyze recent developments in long-context AI across various domains, revealing a critical transition from parameter-centric to context-centric computational bottlenecks that necessitate a paradigm shift in efficiency optimization.

-\item \textbf{Unified Formulation of Model Efficiency:} We establish a comprehensive mathematical formulation that unifies different perspectives on model efficiency, bridging architectural design, model-centric compression, and data-centric compression approaches through theoretical analysis.
+\item \textbf{Unified Formulation of Model Efficiency:} We establish a comprehensive mathematical formulation that unifies architectural design, model-centric compression, and data-centric compression within a single expression.

-\item \textbf{Systematic Review of Token Compression:} We present a thorough investigation of token compression methods, constructing a unified framework to categorize diverse approaches while analyzing their benefits and trade-offs across different scenarios and tasks.
+\item \textbf{Systematic Review of Data-centric Compression:} We present a thorough investigation of data-centric compression methods, constructing a unified framework to categorize diverse approaches while analyzing their benefits across different scenarios and tasks.

-\item \textbf{Challenges and Future Directions:} We provide an in-depth analysis of current challenges in token compression research and propose promising future directions, aiming to catalyze research efforts toward more efficient and effective compression methods.
+\item \textbf{Challenges and Future Directions:} We provide an in-depth analysis of current challenges in data-centric compression research and propose promising future directions, aiming to catalyze research efforts toward more efficient and effective compression methods.

 \end{itemize}